 Potomac Interceptor Information

-While fluctuations in water quality can be influenced by various factors in addition to the Potomac Interceptor incident, such as runoff from rainfall or snowmelt, sampling in the Washington metropolitan area has generally shown decreased bacteria levels over time and distance from the incident site.
-Test results of samples collected March 3 show bacteria levels would meet water quality standards for recreational contact at all six MDE monitoring locations.
+While fluctuations in water quality can be influenced by various factors in addition to the Potomac Interceptor incident, such as runoff from rainfall, sampling in the Washington metropolitan area has generally shown decreased bacteria levels over time and distance from the incident site.
+Test results of March 24 samples show bacteria levels would meet recreational contact standards at all eight MDE monitoring locations.
+The area received significant rainfall March 16 and March 17.

 MDE Non-Shellfish Sampling Results